Hello, welcome to Appsloveworld Technologies, In the session, we learn about what a view is and the advantages of using views.

 You cannot pass parameters to view

-Now, let’s create a view on this table.
-So here we are creating a view called vWGetStudentDetail, and this view is written to select all the columns from the universitystudent table.
+Now, let's create a view based on this table.
+We'll name the view vWGetStudentDetail, and it's designed to select all the columns from the UniversityStudent table.

 Create View vWGetStudentDetail